any-docs/css/content/reference/properties/-webkit-mask-composite/index.md

 ## Specifications

 Not part of any standard.
-This property is specified as {{CSSxRef("mask-composite")}} using different values.
+This property is specified as `mask-composite` using different values.

 ## Browser compatibility